My British Buddy: Synopsis

 Following Pearl Harbor, the Americans have joined the fight against Nazism, and the first small contingent of troops arrives in Walmington-on-Sea.
-Mainwaring tells them to make themselves at home, which they promptly do – with the platoon's girlfriends.
-When the British are told they do not know the right temperature to serve beer, and the Americans are told they do not know when to enter a war, a fight breaks out.
+The platoon must make them feel welcome.
 A photographer from the local paper is on hand to record the special relationship.

 Plot

-The Walmington-on-Sea Home Guard unit has received exciting news; as Captain Mainwaring puts it, the "long dark tunnel is now illuminated by a bright light shining for all to see".
+The Walmington-on-Sea Home Guard unit has received news; as Captain Mainwaring puts it, the "long dark tunnel is now illuminated by a bright light shining for all to see".
 He is not, as Pike initially believes, referring to the blackout, but to the arrival of the Americans into the war (and "not before time", according to certain members of the platoon).
 A detachment of American troops will be arriving in Walmington-on-Sea within the week, and the Home Guard intend to treat them to a traditional British welcome.
 It is Jones who has the brilliant idea (arrived at following a characteristically long-winded anecdote about a spear-throwing contest during his military service in the Sudan) of treating their visitors to a darts match in the local pub, to which the platoon will bring their girlfriends.

 All initially goes well with the meeting of the two nations.
 Mainwaring is surprised by the informality of the American Colonel Schultz (who greets the British officer with a cheery "Howdy partner, put it there!"), and the colonel is somewhat nonplussed both by Frazer's unique rendition of the Robert Burns poem "Scots Wha Hae" (with strategic updating and references to Hitler) and Jones' complicated explanation of where the term "limeys" originated, but everything seems to be fine, with a number of pleasing propaganda photos taken by a Welsh photographer, Mr. Cheeseman.
 It starts to go wrong when the American soldiers are told to make themselves feel at home – and thus immediately start flirting with the Home Guard's girlfriends, who all promptly forget about their boyfriends when faced with the attention of the handsome young Americans.